forax/java-guide/guide/chapter00-genesis.md

 # Summary
-A record has components that are the parameters used to create an object To create an object we use the operator 'new' followed by the arguments of the record components in the same order
+A `record` has components that are the parameters used to create an object To create an object we use the operator `new` followed by the arguments of the record components in the same order
-To interact with an object, we are using methods that are functions that you call on an object using the operator '.'
+To interact with an object, we are using methods that are functions that you call on an object using the operator `.`
-A Record defines methods to access the value of a component, and also toString() to get the textual representation of an object and equals() to test if two objects are equals.
+A Record defines methods to access the value of a component, and also `toString()` to get the textual representation of an object and `equals()` to test if two objects are equals.